-To perform Bayesian learning, we resort the scalable variational methods available in Inferpy, which require the definition of a q model.
+To perform Bayesian learning, we resort to the scalable variational methods available in InferPy, which require the definition of a q model.
 For details, see the documentation about Inference in Inferpy.
-For a deeper theoretical despcription, read this paper.
+For a deeper theoretical despeription, read this paper.
+In this case, the q variables approximating the NN are defined in a transparent manner.
+For that reason we define an empty q model.